 In Volume 1: The Valley of the Wind, I mentioned one of Vonnegut’s rule for writing a short story: The author must make awful things happen to leading characters so that readers can see what they are made of.
 Miyazaki evidently took this rule to heart.
 Over the first half of the saga, we have seen horrific events unfold around Nausicaä.
 We have come to see her character tested and know she is stronger, sterner, and wiser than any normal person can hope to be.
 But the burdens she shoulders is more than anyone can handle alone.
 As I wrote in the Brené Brown piece, Nausicaä is also highly vulnerable; her open heart is both her main source of strength and weakness.
 Here her love for life tragically gets her into trouble; she is overwhelmed by the collapse of both the natural and the human world.
 For me, her decision to descend into the ultimate darkness is undoubtedly the emotional climax of the saga so far.

 Yet as with Kushana, Nausicaä’s fate is not only her own.
 Even though she has given up, others subjected to her empathy and love have not.
 The Ohmu, recognizing her as a kindred spirit and her unique role as mediator between nature and humans, choose to preserve her in stasis.
 Because of that bond of empathy, Nausicaä’s journey does not end, but is rather channeled inwards into a personal inner quest.

 The Light of the World

-In light of her decision to side with the Ohmu, Miyazaki offers his heroine a moment of repose.
+In light of her decision to die with the Ohmu, Miyazaki offers his heroine a moment of repose.
 Even though the panels are drawn in black and white, Miyazaki manages to convey a profound beauty and serenity to his fictional universe.
 I can see what Nausicaä sees when she looks out from the hill: the grandeur of the vista, the joy of life’s play, the vitality of the world.